keymanapp/website-local-proxy/README.md

 build.sh build start
 ```

-If you want the host to use a port other than 80, set the environment variable `PROXY_PORT` to the port number.
+If you want the host to use a port other than 80, set the environment variable `KEYMAN_COM_PROXY_PORT` to the port number.

 Once the reverse proxy is started, you can browse to locally hosted Keyman sites like the following:
 * http://api.keyman.com.localhost